aimms/documentation/pro-release-notes.rst

    - PRO REST API: Fixed an issue with listing tasks when offset query parameter is set to 0.
    - PRO REST API: AIMMS *authorizations* has been removed from GET application info.
-   - Fixed an issue where Tunnel App could crash when data is being imported.
-(This does require an AIMMS 4.96 or higher)
    - Fixed an issue where changing the permissions of previous version of an App could lead to *PROAuthenticationEnvironment '127' does not exist* error message.